 What does our MRes/PhD in Economics offer...

 The MRes/PhD is the route to PhD Economics at Warwick.
 It is an integrated two year Masters in Economics, from which students progress to the PhD in Economics.
 It includes:

 - Two years of courses covering the tools, techniques and literature necessary for you to write a PhD dissertation at the forefront of the economics discipline;

 - Four years (maximum) of research under the guidance of world-renowned faculty.
 We have staff expertise in each of the main areas of economics;

 - Scholarships available.

 Please do not write to members of faculty regarding supervision or entry to the PhD, as we do not recruit PhD students in this way.
-For information on direct entry to the PhD (of which there are limited opportunities), please send your enquiry to email@example.com.
-In order to be considered you must have completed a two year MRes (with a syllabus closely matching that taught at Warwick) and achieved excellent results.
+All of our PhD students must either complete the MRes Economics at Warwick or demonstrate they have completed a two year MRes at another institution (with a syllabus closely matching that taught at Warwick) and achieved excellent results.
 If you are interested in direct entry to the PhD, please apply for the MRes/PhD in the first instance.
 If you are selected for interview, you should at this stage make clear to the admissions committee that you are seeking direct entry to the PhD.

 Davit talks to us about his PhD experience

-Listen to current year PhD student Davit Khantadze tell us what it was like to study for his PhD in Economics.
+Listen to former year PhD student Davit Khantadze tell us what it is like to study for his PhD in Economics.

 An outstanding opportunity to understand, appreciate and contribute to frontier research.